iVis-at-Bilkent/pathway-mapper/README.md

 # PathwayMapper

 PathwayMapper is a web based pathway curation tool for interactive creation, editing, and sharing of cancer pathways.
 The tool supports remote users to collaborate and concurrently modify pathways using [ShareDB](https://github.com/share/sharedb) with built-in conflict resolution implemented as a [ReactJS](https://reactjs.org/) component.

+#### How to Cite Usage
+Bahceci et al. (2017) "[PathwayMapper: a collaborative visual web editor for cancer pathways and genomic data](https://doi.org/10.1093/bioinformatics/btx149)", Bioinformatics.

 <p align="center">
   <img src="assets/sample-screenshot.png" width="600"/>
 </p>